Odeon Wood Green

 Located in the north London district of Wood Green.
 On this site was originally going to be built an ‘Astoria Theatre’ but the scheme fell through and the land was purchased by Gaumont and Associated Provincial Picture Houses who built the new Gaumont Palace Cinema in eleven months.

-The entrance was located in the centre of a parade of shops and was faced in brick and white stone with the name spelling ‘Gaumont Palace’ located in a recess on top.
-There was a large entrance hall which had a cafe/restaurant above that seated 170 diners.
+The entrance was located in the centre of a parade of shops and has a façade in brick and white stone with the name spelling ‘Gaumont Palace’ located in a recess on top.
+There is a large entrance hall which had a café/restaurant above that seated 170 diners.
 The auditorium was at right-angles behind the parade of shops.
 The main feature of the decoration within the auditorium was the large semi-circular proscenium opening which resembled a similar one in the Titania Palast Kino in Berlin, Germany.
 There was a large stage 30 feet deep and 80 feet wide, a fully equipped fly tower and eight dressing rooms.

 The Odeon was tripled in December 1973 with 814 seats remaining in the former circle and 450 in the former front stalls which gave a seating capacity of 1,264 in the main screen and two mini cinemas located under the circle that seated 149 and 150.
 The Odeon closed on 7th January 1984 with Walt Disney’s “Jungle Book” in the main screen and Ken Marshall in “Krull” playing in both of the two mini screens.

 The auditorium was de-tripled and returned to a single space that was converted into a Top Rank Bingo Club.
 Later operated by Mecca Bingo, this closed in July 1996.
-After period of over three years laying empty, the auditorium was converted into a church, whilst the former cafe/restaurant has been in use as a nightclub.
+After period of over three years laying empty, the auditorium was converted into a church named Dominion Centre, whilst the former café/restaurant has been in use as a nightclub which in 2019 it is named Rio Nightclub.